potaytows/potaytows/README.md

-# 👋 Hi there, I'm Takachi!
+# I'm Takachi!

 Welcome to my GitHub!
-I'm just a goofy developer, Likes to debug things and a quick learner
+I like to debug things and i am a quick learner

 ## My coding skills